brandon133/vim/README.md

 *  Do you need ZWS?
 Try: &amp;#8203; &amp;#x200b; <200b>, utf-8 is e2808b

-* My font setup: I'm on a MBP 15" 2015+ and use SF Mono 10pt on Solarized Light.
+* My font setup: I'm on a ThinkPad Carbon X1 (g7) and use JetBrains Mono 10pt on PaperColor Light.
 * Try https://app.programmingfonts.org/ for fonts

 Windows doesn't seem to render digraphs and special fonts correctly unless you do: